this-is-yaash/eth-gimmick/Tricks/Trick 1/README.md

 # Trick 1: Retrieving Data with Curl
+*Retrieve or Download data from a website without using Browser*

 **Objective:** Use `curl` to retrieve data from a site without using any browser.